charlespascoe/vim-serenade/README.md

 let b:serenade_go_to_definition_command = 'GoDef'
 ```

-The following options are available:
+The following command options are available; they can be set or changed at any
+time.

 | Config Option | Default Value |
 |---------------|-----------------|